hernanx21/ioetSolution/README.md

 The splitHours method, as it name says, it isolates the hours of a period given in order to be validated.

 And finally we got a getter, getResult, that returns the final message to be printed on screen -console-.

+# How to run the solution locally

+In order to run it Locally you should consider the following steps:
+    1.- Clone this github repository with: git clone https://github.com/hernanx21/iotSolution.git 2.- Install test dependencies by typing npm install command.
+    3.- To run Tests, type npm run test command.
+    4.- To run the solution, type npm run start.

+The solution have no project dependencies, so, if you don't want to test the functionalities first, just avoid step 2.